 The IRE Awards is the annual contest of Investigative Reporters and Editors recognizing the best in investigative reporting by print, broadcast and online media.

 After judging, all entries are placed in IRE’s Resource Center story library so that IRE members may learn from others’ triumphs and troubles.
 The contest helps identify techniques and resources used by the entrants.

-The National Institute for Computer-Assisted Reporting, a joint program of IRE and the Missouri School of Journalism; the Knight Chair at Arizona State University’s Walter Cronkite School of Journalism and Mass Communication; and IRE are proud to have the Philip Meyer Journalism Award, a contest to recognize the best journalism done using social science research methods.
+The National Institute for Computer-Assisted Reporting, a joint program of IRE and the Missouri School of Journalism, and the Knight Chair at Arizona State University’s Walter Cronkite School of Journalism and Mass Communication and IRE are proud to present the Philip Meyer Journalism Award, a contest that recognizes the best journalism done using social research methods.

 Three awards are given annually — a first, second and third place — to recognize the best work using techniques that are part of precision journalism, computer-assisted reporting and social science research.
 The awards are: $500 for first, $300 for second, and $200 for third.

 The contest also helps identify the techniques and resources used to complete each story.
 Entries are placed in the IRE Resource Center, allowing members to learn from each other.

 Please visit our contest Q&A for more information.

 For ideas on what you can enter, watch this video to hear Jennifer LaFleur, then of Reveal for The Center for Investigative Reporting; David Donald (deceased), then of the Investigative Reporting Workshop; and Tom Hargrove, then of the Scripps Howard News Service, discuss best practices for great data reporting.

 In 2013 Investigative Reporters and Editors launched a new award — dubbed the Golden Padlock — recognizing the most secretive publicly funded agency or person in the United States.